guusj/books/Warbreaker_BrandonSanderson.md

 “We’ll talk about the dreams another time, Scoot,” Lightsong said.
 “We have more important work.”
 “More important work?”
 Lightsong smiled, reaching the doorway and turning back.
 “I want to go back to Mercystar’s palace.”
-“What ever for?”
+“Whatever for?”
 “I don’t know,” Lightsong said happily.
 Llarimar sighed.
 “Very well, Your Grace.
 But can we at least look over some art, first?
 There are people who paid good money to get your opinion, and some are waiting quite eagerly to hear what you think of their pieces.”
 “All right,” Lightsong said.
 “But let’s be quick about it.”
 - - -
 Lightsong stared at the painting.
-Red upon red, shades so subtle that the painter must have been of the First Heightening at least.
+Red upon red, shades so subtle that the painter must have been of the Third Heightening at least.
 Violent, terrible reds, clashing against one another like waves—waves that only vaguely resembled men, yet that somehow managed to convey the idea of armies fighting much better than any detailed realistic depiction could have.
 Chaos.
 Bloody wounds upon bloody uniforms upon bloody skin.
 There was so much violence in red.
 His own color.
 He almost felt as if he were _in_ the painting—felt its turmoil shaking him, disorienting him, _pulling_ on him.
 The waves of men pointed toward one figure at the center.
 A woman, vaguely depicted by a couple of curved brushstrokes.
 And yet it was obvious.
-She stood high, as if atop a cresting wave of crashing soldiers, caught in midmotion, head flung back, her arm upraised.
+She stood high, as if atop a cresting wave of crashing soldiers, caught in mid-motion, head flung back, her arm upraised.
 Holding a deep black sword that darkened the red sky around it.
 “The Battle of Twilight Falls,” Llarimar said quietly, standing beside him in the white hallway.
 “Last conflict of the Manywar.”
 Lightsong nodded.
 He’d known that, somehow.
 The faces of many of the soldiers were tinged with grey.
 They were Lifeless.
 The Manywar had been the first time they had been used in large numbers on the battlefield.